 A dedicated inter-agency team which comprised of experts from across the United Nations System will analyses each of the submissions and decide whether they will be approved to be identified as SDG Good Practices.
 Members of the Inter-Agency Team represent the following 24 United Nations Entities: CBD, ECE, ECLAC, ESCAP, ESCWA, FAO, IAEA, ILO, IMO, IOM, ITU, UNCTAD, UN DESA, UNDP, UNDRR, UNEP, UNFPA, UN-HABITAT, UNIDO, UNITAR, UNODC, UNU, UNWOMEN, WTO.

 Review criteria include: SDG-Specific; Results-focused; Inclusiveness; Accountability, Sustainability and Replicability.
 Please, check details about review criteria here.

 Governments, UN entities, international and regional organizations, and stakeholders from all relevant sectors and regions can submit proposals.
 Submissions of good practices, e.g. policy, programme or project, should be directly related to the achievement of one or more of the seventeen.
 Submissions should show inspiring breakthroughs, lessons learned, and success stories related to the implementation and follow up of the Sustainable Development Goals at any level (global, regional, national and sub-national).

-Registration is open and should be done only via an online form.
+Registration is now closed.
 Submission can be made in English, French, and Spanish.

 After the submissions and the analysis by the inter-agency task team, results will be made available online for easy access and broad dissemination.
 Where applicable, the submissions will serve as inputs to thematic preparations for sessions of the High-Level Political Forum on Sustainable Development (HLPF).
 Submissions will be promoted by UNDESA/DSDG on a regular basis.